voucherifyio/voucherify-openapi/docs/guides/getting_started/Welcome-to-Voucherify.md

 > Read the [whole BAEMIN story](https://www.voucherify.io/customers/baemin "How BAEMIN Vietnam handled over 60 million redemptions in a coupon-hungry market")
 >
 > </details>

+-->

+## Software vendors

+Voucherify APIs can be effectively integrated into other software tools to drastically enhance the offer of technology vendors.
+Voucherify has already been successfully incorporated into mobility technologies, booking services, and ecommerce and marketplace engines.

+> 👍 Customer story – Grinta
+>
+> See how [Grinta](https://www.voucherify.io/customers/grinta "How Grinta uses Voucherify to increase AOV by 20%") boosts AOV by 20% with Voucherify.

 ## What problems does Voucherify solve?